ksmirenko/embox-wiki/Running-Embox-on-QEMU-emulated-Raspberry-Pi.md

 * [Raspberry Pi Bare Bones - Testing your operating system (QEMU)](http://wiki.osdev.org/Raspberry_Pi_Bare_Bones#Testing_your_operating_system_.28QEMU.29)

 ## Building Embox for QEMU
+There is a special `arm/raspi` configuration template for Raspberry Pi.
+So first of all, preload it with:

+    make confload-arm/raspi

 One thing to notice about running Embox on QEMU is that, unfortunately, the `raspi` emulation may incorrectly load the kernel binaries at 0x10000 instead of 0x8000.
 In fact, you try to compile the kernel and run it you will see no output.
-What you have to do it to modify the `your-embox-dir/templates/arm/raspi/lds.conf` file to use 0x10000 instead of 0x8000.
+What you have to do it to modify the `conf/lds.conf` file to use 0x10000 instead of 0x8000.

-After that build the kernel using the following commands:
+After that build the kernel using the following command:

-    make confload-arm/raspi
     make

 ## Running Embox on QEMU
 Once you have built the kernel you are ready to run it on QEMU.
 Just type on the command line:

-    qemu-system-arm -kernel embox -cpu arm1176 -M raspi -m 256 -no-reboot -serial stdio
+    qemu-system-arm -kernel build/base/bin/embox -cpu arm1176 -M raspi -m 256 -no-reboot -serial stdio